wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 -	Storage efficiency: For cost effectiveness, the on-disk storage overhead of the index is bounded and predictable.
 This is crucial because DocumentDB allows the developer to make cost based tradeoffs between index overhead in relation to the query performance.

-Refer to the [DocumentDB samples](https://github.com/Azure/azure-documentdb-net) on MSDN for samples showing how to configure the indexing policy for a collection.
-Let’s now get into the details of the DocumentDB SQL grammar.
+Refer to the [DocumentDB samples](https://github.com/Azure/azure-documentdb-net) on MSDN for samples showing how to configure the indexing policy for a collection. <!-- deleted by customization Let's --><!-- keep by customization: begin --> Let’s <!-- keep by customization: end --> now get into the details of the DocumentDB SQL grammar.

 ## Basics of a DocumentDB SQL query